feathersui/feathersui-starling/documentation/help/markdown/getting-started.md

 ## Conclusion

 That should get you started with the very basics of working with Feathers.
 For more information about the capabilities of the `Button` class, read [How to use the Feathers `Button` component](button.html).
-For the `Callout` class, read [How to use the Feathers `Callout` component](callout.html).
+For the `TextCallout` class, read [How to use the Feathers `TextCallout` component](text-callout.html).

 For more extensive sample code, check out the other Feathers examples included in the *examples* directory when you [download Feathers](http://feathersui.com/download/).
 For example themes (including `MetalWorksMobileTheme`), check out the *themes* directory.